Sika owner goes to court to push through sale to Saint-Gobain

 Since the family requested an EGM, Swiss shareholder advisor Ethos has called for a resolution to abolish a clause in Sika’s bylaws which enables Saint-Gobain to buy the majority share without making an offer for the remainder.

-Ethos, which says it has 11 shareholders representing 1.7 percent of the company’s share capital behind its motion, argues the so-called opting-out clause unfairly penalizes minority shareholders.
+Ethos, which says it has 11 shareholders representing 1.7 percent of the company’s share capital behind its motion, argues the so-called opting-out clause unfairly penalises minority shareholders.